 A Day at Bandelier National Monument

-- Hike along the short 1.2 mile Main Loop Trail.
-It starts at the Visitor Center and makes its way through various excavated archeological sites on the floor of Frijoles Canyon.
+- Hike along the short 1.2-mile Main Loop Trail.
+It starts at the Visitor Center and goes through various excavated archeological sites on the floor of Frijoles Canyon.

 - Hike 3 miles along Falls Trail, which leads to the beautiful Upper Falls.
-There are a number of offshoot trails from here, too, which lead up the top of the mesas.
+There are also several offshoot trails from here, which lead up to the top of the mesas.

-- Hike the Frijoles Canyon Trail, which passes by the Ancestral Pueblo “Long House” dwelling.
+- Hike the Frijoles Canyon Trail, passing by the Ancestral Pueblo “Long House” dwelling.
 The trip through the canyon is breathtakingly beautiful.

-- Make sure you spend some time at the Tsankawi Section* of Bandelier National Monument, which is approximately 12 miles from the main portion of the park.
+- Make sure you spend some time at the Tsankawi Section of Bandelier National Monument, approximately 12 miles from the central portion of the park.
 As you take the 1.5-mile walk along the mesa here, you’ll have the opportunity to see cavates, petroglyphs, and the Ancestral Pueblo village of Tsankawi.
-Keep in mind you will have to climb ladders during this portion of your day.
+Remember that you will have to climb ladders during this portion of your day.

-- Enjoy the incredible wildlife in the area.
-There are a variety of snakes, butterflies, birds, and other wildlife that call this area home.
+- Enjoy the incredible wildlife in the area—a variety of snakes, butterflies, birds, and other wildlife calls this area home.
 There are also some stunning wildflowers blooming in the park throughout the summer.

-- In the hot weather of the summer, hiking to higher elevations such as Cerro Grande provides a welcome respite from the heat.
+- In the hot summer weather, hiking to higher elevations such as Cerro Grande provides a welcome respite from the heat.

-Casa Escondida Bed and Breakfast is a welcome retreat, located in the town of Chimayo, and situated between the towns of Taos and Sante Fe.
-We offer you 6 secluded acres of New Mexico’s natural paradise, with views of the Sangre de Cristo and Jemez Mountains and incomparable rustic charm.
+Casa Escondida Bed and Breakfast is a welcome retreat located in the town of Chimayo and between the towns of Taos and Sante Fe.
+We offer you six secluded acres of New Mexico’s natural paradise, with views of the Sangre de Cristo and Jemez Mountains and incomparable rustic charm.

-In total, we offer 9 distinct guest rooms, 5 of which are pet-friendly.
+We offer nine distinct guest rooms, five of which are pet-friendly.
 The true heart of New Mexico is integral to your experience at our Bed and Breakfast and is far from what you’d experience at a traditional hotel.

-Warm and welcoming hospitality, and hot and delicious breakfast each morning of your stay, comfortable accommodations, and plenty of amenities; that’s just a taste of what you can expect when you stay with us at our Northern New Mexico Bed and Breakfast.
+Warm and welcoming hospitality, hot and delicious breakfast each morning of your stay, comfortable accommodations, and plenty of amenities; that’s just a taste of what you can expect when you stay with us at our Northern New Mexico Bed and Breakfast.
 Book your room at our New Mexico Bed and Breakfast today!